simonprickett/nctx-stop-api/README.md

 }

 // Use a locale that has adopted ISO 8601 as there is no locale for
-//that directly so using Sweden here... const INTL_DATE_TIME_FORMAT_LOCALE = 'sv-SE'
+// that directly so using Sweden here... const INTL_DATE_TIME_FORMAT_LOCALE = 'sv-SE'

 .on('div.single-visit__time--aimed', {